Structuring your ERP implementation team for a successful project

 The “What’s in it for me?” factor is also important in earning that sense of ownership.
 Each user must see benefits from the new system – whether ease-of-use, convenience, more faith in the accuracy of information, the ability to accomplish more and have a bigger impact on the organisation, or reduction of stress, overtime, and frustration.
 Some of these “soft” benefits are important in motivating users to adopt the system and make it a success.
 Education and training are key to helping users understand how the system will improve their work lives and job performance.

 The success of your implementation rests on the user community feeling a sense of ownership of the system.

 8. Measure your ERP project team’s success

 The ultimate measurement of project team effectiveness is, of course, a successful implementation, completed on time and on budget.
 However, intermediate measures are just as important.
 The project plan is made up of a number of interdependent tasks laid out on a timeline, with resources assigned for each task.
 The team’s responsibility, after the plan has been approved, is to manage the completion of all tasks as planned.

 Individual tasks, when completed, serve as milestones.
-Each week, individual task managers should report on task progress, including time and resource utilization as well as any challenges, conflicts, or issues to be addressed – so that the project team as a whole can decide on corrective actions or resource reallocation needed to keep tasks on target.
+Each week, individual task managers should report on task progress, including time and resource utilisation as well as any challenges, conflicts, or issues to be addressed – so that the project team as a whole can decide on corrective actions or resource reallocation needed to keep tasks on target.
 The successful completion of all tasks along the way acts as a measurement for both the performance of task leaders as well as the larger project team.